 We utilize various datasets to compile information on firm and CEO characteristics.
 Financial and accounting data at the firm level are sourced from S&P's Compustat annual tape.
 Historical stock return information is obtained from the Center for Research in Security Prices database.
 Institutional ownership details for each firm are collected from Thomson-Reuters' 13F Holdings database.
-Transient investor classification data is sourced from Brian Bushee's website, while hedge fund holdings data is retrieved from Thomson-Reuters Global Ownership database.
+Transient investor classification data is sourced from Brian Bushee's website, while activist investor classification data is retrieved from Christopher Yust's website.
 Industry-level data regarding the likelihood of hiring external CEOs is acquired from Cremers and Grinstein (2014).
 Additionally, we obtain detailed information on CEO tenure and age from Standard & Poor's (S&P) Execucomp database, and data on CEO forced turnover is derived from Peters and Wagner (2014).
-Estimates of firm-level intangible capital based on market prices of firm exits are from Ewen, Peters, and Wag (2024).